Making changes to your domestic violence order

 If you are the aggrieved, respondent, applicant or a named person (e.g. relative or associate named on the order), you can apply to make changes to the current domestic violence order.

 If you are the aggrieved person, you can authorise someone else to apply to change the domestic violence order on your behalf.

 If you are a named person, you can only apply to change the parts of the domestic violence order that apply to you.
 For example, you may want the court to change or remove conditions that include you, or you may want the order to stop applying to you.

 To apply for changes to your current Queensland domestic violence order:

-- download and print the DV4 Application to vary a domestic violence order form online OR print and complete the form .
+- complete a DV4 - Application to vary a domestic violence order form online OR print and complete the form .

 - get a JP or Cdec to witness your signature on the declaration section of the form